hamzawasim835/LLM_Tuning/README.md

 ````

 # 🚀 How to test it yourself
 The project was designed around using google Colab's VS code extension, so using google Colab or its VS Code extension will lead to the smoothest experience.
-If you want to run the notebooks as is without further modifications, use google Colab and be sure to place the datafile where the code expects it to be.
-You don't absolutely have to, but if you do change where your data is, you will need to modify the data loading paths in the code.
-Running the notebook to the end will also save the adapter head to the user's google drive.
+If you want to run the notebooks as is without further modifications, use google Colab and be sure to place the dataset file where the code expects it to be.
+You don't absolutely have to, but if you do change where your dataset file is, you will need to modify the data loading paths in the code.
+Running the code.ipynb notebook to the end will also save the adapter head to the user's google drive.
+If you want to skip straight ahead into the inference pipeline, run the infererence.ipynb notebooks to its end, and be sure that the relevant files (namely the inference.py script) are where the code expects them to be.

 # 🔗 Links
 Lorem ipsum dolor sit amet